JDanielRod/osticket-prereqs/README.md

 </p>
 <br />

 After enabling those, refresh the osTicket site in the browser and notice the changes.
-In filer explorer, go to C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php and rename "ost-sampleconfig.php" to "ost-config.php"
+In filer explorer, go to C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php and rename "ost-sampleconfig.php" to "ost-config.php".
+After this, right-click on this file and disable inheritance.
+Then add permissions for everyone to have full control.
 <p>
  <img src="https://imgur.com/BzzEiCQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>